actonmass/actonmass.org/_pages/home.md

 layout: home

 call_to_action:
-  text: Join Right to Strike Campaign
+  text: Join the Right to Strike Campaign
   page: /right2strike